McGill students and staff may download EndNote free of charge onto their personal computers at home or at the university.

 1) Earlier version of "Bramer method" for deduplicating, with steps provided in Word document format:

 Create a compressed library for backup after having removed as many duplicates as possible, with a filename like SearchTerms-yyyymmdd-Deduplicated—xRecords.enlx.
 This will be the library for screening.
-You can export the deduplicated library to Rayyan, for example, or other synthesis software, to facilitate the screening process, which usually involves more than one reviewer.
+You can then export this deduplicated record set from EndNote to Covidence:

 The offline DeDuplicator (old version) may be useful for large sets of records (which used to be considered ≥ 2000).
 Download the SRA-dedupe-UI application from GitHub.
 As of October 2020, there were only Linux and Windows versions available.